redcaledonian/random-array-generator/README.md

 # Getting Started

-Clone the git repo into a folder
+Clone the git repo into a folder.

+Navigate to folder then run npm install to install the required npm packages

 ## Available Scripts